robinboncoeur/mygitblender/README.md

 # Caveat
 This script has currently been tested in Linux (Mint Cinnamon 18), on a Macbook Pro running MacOS High Sierra and on Windows 7 Professional.
 The script loads and runs successfully on all these OSes.

-Errors: I'm currently working on displaying FigureShader error messages in a dialogue instead of displaying them on the Info panel, between the Render Engine dropdown and the Blender Logo and on the console.

-**Currently, however, most error messages will still show up on the System Console and probably in a temporary popup, and will be Python-esque and seemingly unfriendly.**

-I have endeavoured to trap for most known errors: however, some will probably still slip through.
-For that reason, the system console is your friend.
+FigureShader will display known, trapped error messages in a dialogue instead of the Info panel and on the console.   **However, most untrapped Python error messages will still show up on the System Console and probably in a temporary popup, and will be Python-esque and seemingly unfriendly.**  I have endeavoured to trap for most known errors: however, some will probably still slip through.
+For that reason, if you expect something to happen and doesn't, the system console is your friend.
 I tend to run Blender from a Terminal window in Linux (Blenderites know this as the console), so I check there for error messages.
 In Windows, you can toggle the System Console under: (Menu) Window > Toggle System Console.
 Mac users, please refer to this page:

 __http://blender.stackexchange.com/questions/6173/where-does-console-output-go__